SiggyBruce/2D-Checkers/README.md

 # 2D Checkers
-A two player game of checkers created with Java and the Swing library.
+A two player game of checkers created with Java and the Swing GUI library.